MikroElektronika/mikrosdk_click_v2/clicks/thermo22/details.md

 ## Example Description

-> This example demonstrates the use of Thermo 22 click board by reading and displaying the temperature measurements.
+> This example demonstrates the use of Thermo 22 Click board by reading and displaying the temperature measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which enables continuous conversation and sets the overtemperature limits to 35.0 Celsius.
+> Initializes the driver and performs the Click default configuration which enables continuous conversation and sets the overtemperature limits to 35.0 Celsius.

 ```c